 History buffs need not look far for a unique place to visit in California.
 Misión de San Carlos Borromeo de Carmelo, also known as the Carmel Mission Basilica Museum (or just the Carmel Mission,) is 15 minutes south of the town of Monterey in charming Carmel-by-the-Sea.

 The mission has a rich history and has been in its current location for nearly 300 years.
 Be sure to explore the beautifully manicured grounds after admiring the stunning architecture and fascinating relics from the 18th and 19th centuries.

-When you’re done exploring the mission, spend time slowly strolling the cobblestone streets of Carmel.
+When you’re done exploring the mission, spend time slowly strolling the cobblestone streets of Carmel, one of the best small towns in California.
 The artist-commune-turned-town is packed with tasting rooms from nearby wineries, gingerbread-style architecture, and enough art galleries to suit any taste.